 The Foundation sponsors a deferred compensation and retirement plan qualified under Section 403(b) of the IRC.
 The plan is available to all employees who have completed one year of service, during which they have worked at least 1,000 hours, and who have attained age 21.
 The Foundation makes a contribution to the plan each year equal to 100% of elective deferrals that do not exceed 3% of compensation plus 50% of elective deferrals between 3% and 5% of an employee's compensation.
 The Foundation may make discretionary contributions.
-If the Foundation makes a discretionary additional matching contribution, the discretionary additional matching contribution will not apply as to the elective deferrals exceeding 6% of the employees' compensation.
+If the Foundation makes a discretionary additional matching contribution will not apply as to the elective deferrals exceeding 6% of the employees' compensation.
 The total amount of this discretionary additional matching contribution will not exceed 4% of employees' compensation.
-The Foundation's expense under this plan was \$13,203 and \$12,201 for the years ended June 30, 2023 and 2022, respectively.
+The Foundation's expense under this plan was \$15,384 and \$13,203 for the years ended June 30, 2024 and 2023, respectively.